cap-on/celery-sqlalchemy-kit/README.md

 - python >= 3.10
 - celery >= 5.2.7, < 6
 - sqlalchemy >= 1.4.46, < 3
-- psycopg2 >= 2.9.3 / mysql-connector / other connector depending on database
+- psycopg2 >= 2.9.3 / mysql-connector / other connector depending on database (psycopg2>=2.9.10 needed for Python 3.13)
 - redis >= 4.5.1, < 8 / other broker/backend for celery

 Earlier versions should work as well, they just have not been tested yet.